Useful Notes / Sanada Yukimura

 - Samurai Warriors takes the usual Yukimura tropes and plays them mostly straight.
 He starts out serving Takeda Shingen, which is more than a little anachronistic, since historically Shingen died when Yukimura was a small child.
 Here he has a single female Kunoichi (that's what she's called) standing in for the Sanada Ten Braves.

 - Samurai Warriors 2 isn't much more accurate, as it has Yukimura being one of the Takeda cavalrymen at Nagashino only a few years after Shingen's death.
 He's still starting amongst the Takeda in Samurai Warriors 4, along with his big bro Nobuyuki.
 Starting from Sanada-Maru, he also got Sarutobi Sasuke on his side, along with Kunoichi, and finally stops being in service of Takeda since his father Masayuki is playable and takes that place properly, since Yukimura was still a small child when Shingen eventually died.

-- In Pokémon Conquest he's basically the same as above, except that they play up his association with fire by giving him Charizard as his best link Pokemon.
-Incidentally though, he's not quite as Hot-Blooded as one would probably expect, he's more of an honourable Worthy Opponent. (which, coincidentally, is often how the Pokedex portrays Charizard) He even speaks quite politely, using 'watashi' and honourific language.
+- In Pokémon Conquest he's basically the same as in Samurai Warriors, except that they play up his association with fire by giving him Charizard as his best link Pokémon.
+Incidentally though, he's not quite as Hot-Blooded as one would probably expect, he's more of an honourable Worthy Opponent (which, coincidentally, is often how the Pokédex portrays Charizard).
+He even speaks quite politely, using 'watashi' and honourific language.

 - Sengoku Basara takes the usual Yukimura tropes (plus a good dose of wide-eyed naivety) and turns them Up to Eleven, presenting Yukimura as a ridiculously Hot-Blooded young warrior with two spears, fire powers, and a tendency to scream at the top of his lungs.
 He serves Takeda Shingen, who regularly punches him in the face, and has a ninja squad led by Sarutobi Sasuke serving under him.
 He also has a (completely historically inaccurate) rivalry with Date Masamune.
 Also reached Memetic Mutation status whenever he and Shingen start a series of Say My Name in the form of "OYAKATA-SAMA!"
 "YUKIMURA!"
 "OYAKATA-SAMA!"
 "YUKIMURA!"
 "OYAKATA-SAMA!"
 "YUKIMURA!" (rinse and repeat).
 His voice actor is Soichiro Hoshi.